xneelo/localize-toolkit/README.md

 #### `transformString`

-- A function that takes in the translated string and returns the string that is rendered by the component.
+- A function that takes in the translated string and returns the string that will be rendered by the component.
 For example, you can convert the translated string to uppercase.

 ### Example Component